ChugThaJug/hellfast/frontend/cloudflare-deployment.md

-# Cloudflare Pages Deployment Guide (Updated)
+# Cloudflare Pages Deployment Guide (May 2025 Update)

-This guide explains how to deploy the frontend on Cloudflare Pages with a proper configuration.
+This guide explains how to deploy the frontend on Cloudflare Pages with the latest configuration.

 ## Setup Steps